cdi1001/UIMessenger/README.md

 2. Run the UIPath robot.
 Alternatively you can run the robot at 12:01AM everyday and it will automatically check if there is a event tha requires a message to be sent that day

 * NOTE: You require the UIPath extension to be on your Chrome browser

-## Future Plans
-Our team is hoping to convert this scriptt into a function foor calendars or messaging applications available on all devices.
-We also hope to host the robot on a cloud computer (secure with your logins) and run every day at 12:05 AM or a specified time